| |

 Committee Review

-The Certification Committee meets monthly, with the exception of December.
+The Board’s Advisory Certification Committee generally meets monthly.
 When your

 application is complete, the committee will review your application along with your